COPO Presentations

 • Abstract:

-Collaborative OPen Omics (COPO) is a user-friendly platform that allows scientists to easily upload, update, and publish metadata while adhering to community standards, promoting transparent data sharing.
-Built with cutting-edge technology, it utilises Docker Swarm for seamless service management, ensuring continuous availability, scalability, and ease of maintenance.
+Collaborative OPen Omics (COPO) is a user-friendly platform that allows scientists to easily upload, update and publish metadata while adhering to community standards, promoting transparent data sharing.
+Built with cutting-edge technology, it utilises Docker Swarm for seamless service management, ensuring continuous availability, scalability and ease of maintenance.

 Security is prioritised in COPO’s architecture, with distinct network layers preventing direct client access to back-end data repositories.
 Docker secrets are employed to enforce strict measures against unauthorised access, enhancing data protection and platform integrity.